rdfostrich/article-swj2020-cobra/content/related-work.md

 [v-RDFCSA](cite:cites selfindexingarchives) is a self-indexing RDF archive mechanism, that enables versioning queries on top of compressed RDF archives as a TB approach.
 [Dydra](cite:cites dydra) is an RDF graph storage platform with dataset versioning support.
-They introduce the REVISION keyword, which is similar to the GRAPH SPARQL keyword for referring to different dataset versions.
+They introduce the `REVISION` keyword, which is similar to the SPARQL keyword `GRAPH` for referring to different dataset versions.

 #### Hybrid approaches
 [TailR](cite:cites tailr) is an HTTP archive for Linked Data pages for retrieving prior versions of certain HTTP resources.